jjpd777/kaggle_dogs_vs_cats/README.md

-# kaggle Dogs vs Cats
+# Kaggle Dogs vs Cats
 For this project I decided to build a deep learning solution for the [Kaggle competition of Dogs vs Cats](https://www.kaggle.com/c/dogs-vs-cats).
 The dataset consists of a total of 25,000 images, accounting for approximately 40GB of information.

 In order to speed up the training and development process, I used [this tutorial](https://www.pyimagesearch.com/2017/09/20/pre-configured-amazon-aws-deep-learning-ami-with-python/) from PyImageSearch on setting up an Amazon Machine Image (AMI) for deep learning.
 I used an p2.xlarge, 61 GiB Memory EC2 instance, with access to a Nvidia K80 GPU.